ForBioPhylogenomics/tutorials/whole_genome_alignment/README.md

 ```
 This little snippet starts one script per genome.
 Feel free to look around in it.

+Be aware that this creates lots of small files which exceeded the quota for the course. run_red.sh now navigates to $USERWORK and runs the job there instead.

 When I ran through this, it took 15 to 60 minutes per genome to finish.

 If you are unable to get it running for some reason, or want to continue anyhow, you can do this: